The Top Food Hashtag Holidays Your Brand Should Celebrate

 Both Krispy Kreme and Dunkin’ Donuts go head-to-head on promotions for Donut Day.
-In fact, this year on June 7th, Krispy Kreme went in big with Shaquille O’Neil giving away 1 million free donuts.
+In fact, on June 7th, Krispy Kreme went in big with Shaquille O’Neil giving away 1 million free donuts.
 In order to go beyond just the holiday itself, they made a two-part promotion: If 1 million people got a free donut they promised to release a new donut flavor a month later.

 Don’t be discouraged, though; it’s not just the big chains or brands that can make a splash.
 Social media evens the playing field, soo everyone can participate in some of the most talked about days of the year.

 You may be at a loss if your food brand isn’t ice cream, coffee, pizza, tacos or donuts.
 But that shouldn’t stop you.
 Think outside your normal food lanes.
 Most foods are complementary to one another, so there is always a way to take part in these days.

 For instance, here at EvansHardy+Young, we have joined Donut Day for our apple cider client Martinelli’s, by creating a custom pairing illustration for the day.
 By showing a jug of refreshing apple juice alongside a pink sprinkled donut, our agency created new dimension for the brand and the holiday.

 Our agency even had our client Alexia Foods participate in National Ice Cream Day.
 While french fries and ice cream are a fantastic combination, they are not the most natural pairing and require some stretching of the imagination.

 How Food Marketers can Play to Their Strengths on Hashtag Holidays